StudyBeacon/rojgaar-kendra/README.md

 ## Deployment

-The project is already deployed at [rojgaar-kendra-aayush.vercel.app](rojgaar-kendra-aayush.vercel.app).
+The project is already deployed at [rojgar-kendra.vercel.app](rojgar-kendra.vercel.app).
 For redeployment:

 1. Use platforms like Vercel for frontend deployment.
 2. Use platforms like Heroku or Render for backend deployment.